madjugglers/pattern-book/01_maj_pattern_book.md

 * **chalant**.
 To drop a perfectly fine pass due to lack of focus.
 The opposite of nonchalant.
 * **chocolate bar**.
   pass--pass--self--self.
 By convention, this starts with the right-hand pass.
+* **cross**.
+A left-to-left or right-to-right pass.
 * **cycle**.
 The  amount of juggling after which the pattern repeats.
 * **Doc Blanchard/Glenn Davis**.
 Mr. Inside/Mr. Outside.
-* **double 3-count**.  pass, pass, self: Academics usually insist that this is a  3/2 count not 2/3 count.
+* **double 3-count**.  pass-pass-self: Academics insist that this is a  3/2 count not 2/3 count.
+* **encroachment**.
+Premature lane-crossing between two passing jugglers.
+Usually entails a 5-yard penalty.
 * **everies**.
 2-count
 * **every-others**.
 4-count
 * **extra clubs**.
 When the number of clubs for the pattern exceeds three